I’m not a city slicker at all.

 Then there’s the cheap as chips massages, luxury accommodation on a budget and hidden bars that all add to Bangkok’s spellbinding charm.

-After teaching English in Thailand for six months and all my subsequent returns to the city, I’ve crafted the IDEAL 3-day Bangkok itinerary.
+After teaching English in Thailand for six months and all my subsequent returns to the city, I’ve crafted the best Bangkok itinerary.

 I’ll take you past all of the above as well as a few spooky surprises in between.